 — You will still engage in activity, but there is no effort in it.

-— Action doesn’t prevent Self-realization; identifying oneself as the doer does.
+— Action doesn’t hinder self-realization; thinking you are the doer does.